Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

 - Game setup
     - Basedd on Level selection. if "EASY", else if "MEDIUM", else if "HARD".
     - Level variable will be passed into setInterval() function within the gameSetup() function and will launch the game.
+- Game Proggression levels
+    - Speed will increase over course of the game.
+    - Create setInterval() function pass it into game level sellection once store reached.

 # [&#8686;](#Top)
 ## **Features**
 - Game Window
     -  Interactive game area, that is where target box objects spawn for user to click or tap on.
 - Select Level
-    - Player can select difficulty level based on speed.
+    - Player can select difficulty level.
 - Score counter
     - Enables players to keep track of points when playing a game.
 - Lives Remaining